 In addition, by doing things like volunteer work or attending a beach clean-up, you can make a difference, give something back to the community, maybe gain new skills and socialize.
 These things do wonders on your psyche.

 Hakuna Matata.
 It means no worries.
 Try to get this idea in your head and get the travel bee buzzing.
 Remember that there is no “wrong” way to travel.
 It’s up to you what you like, enjoy, and appreciate in your travels.
 For some, like myself, it means budget backpacking and for others, it’s for example, road-tripping.
 So, before your travels think about what do you want and what do you have to give.
 Make your own passenger philosophy.
 It’s said that with no stress, you live longer.
 When you’re 100 years old you have time to think back.

 Plus, if you fail, people are usually very helpful as long as you remember to ask for help.

 You Might Also Be Interested in: 7 Reasons Why You Should Study there, in addition to living longer

-This interview was made by our marketing intern Jenna!
+This article was written by our marketing intern Jenna!